 If you’re installing a Nest Thermostat, the Google Home app will often tell you during setup if you need to connect a C wire.
 It may also test to check if the C wire delivers enough power to your Nest thermostat.

 With a Nest Thermostat E or Nest Learning Thermostat, you’ll need to install a C wire if the thermostat has power issues or its battery often drains.

-Why your Nest thermostat may need a C wire
+How to tell if your Nest thermostat needs a C wire

 - Heating or cooling is always on, and won’t turn off

 - Heating or cooling repeatedly turns on and off in a short period